-Articles of Incorporation, Bylaws, Subscription Agreement, Consulting Agreement (President) and Consulting Agreement (C.F.O.) are incorporated by reference to the Company's Registration Statement on Form S-1 filed with the SEC on December 26, 2013.
+Articles of Incorporation, Bylaws, Subscription Agreement, are incorporated by reference to the Company's Registration Statement on Form S-1 filed with the SEC on December 26, 2013.
+Stock Purchase Agreement dated December 29, 2014 and the Consulting Agreement (MorePro Marketing, Inc.) is incorporated by reference to the 8-K filed on January 5, 2015 by the Company.